We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. What are the hotels like?

 A. You almost always stay in two-, three-, or four-star hotels or inns, and private bathrooms are a given.
-Tour operators try to stay away from chain hotels and larger lodging in favor of smaller, family-owned inns.
-Many hotels cater specifically to bicyclists.
+Tour operators tend to stay away from chain hotels and larger lodging in favor of smaller, family-owned inns.
+Many hotels (especially in Europe) cater specifically to bicyclists.
+Back to the questions.

 Q. What's the difference between "Category A" and "Category B?"

 A. Some tours offer a choice of two different hotel categories, as noted in their prices.
 Category A is generally 3- and 4-star hotels located in a town center.
 Category B is generally 2- and 3-star hotels that may lie outside of town.
-The tour description under "Services" should give more information, or ask us.
+Most tour pages list sample hotels to give you an idea of the type of hotel you'd be booked in.
+Back to the questions.

 Q. What are the meals like?